 The portable grills we tested range from around 120 to 350 square inches of cooking area.
 While a smaller cooktop can typically handle around four hamburgers at a time with an inch or so between each patty and two inches around the perimeter, the extra 100-200 square inches means doubling the number of persons you can cook for at one time.
 Two people can cook all they'd need for a hearty meal on 100-150 square inches.
 A group of up to four can fit their meat course, carefully, on these same grills.
 A group of four needs at least 250 square inches to cook veggies and meat together.
 A group of six or more will likely need to cook in shifts, keep the vegetables off the grill, or choose a non-portable grill type.

 Consider your diet, menus, and cooking style.
 For simple burgers-and-dogs, any old grill will suffice.
-For more sophisticated grilling, not to mention smoking, you will want more sophisticated performance.
+For more sophisticated grilling — not to even mention advanced techniques like smoking — you will want more sophisticated performance.
 We break down the cooking performance assessment process into a few different things.
 Consider maximum output, temperature control, and wind resistance.

 While BTU output begins the discussion on how much power and heat a grill puts out, it isn't the entire story.
 BTUs (British thermal units) are a measurement of the amount of energy needed to heat a pound of water by a single degree Fahrenheit.
 There are other factors, though, that also factor into the power output of a grill, like the size and materials of the grilling surface, as well as the overall design.

 Consider what you like to cook before being swayed by high BTU outputs.
 For simple meals like brats, burgers, and veggie kabobs, you likely don't need a ton of BTUs.
-Depending on the product design, you might even save fuel by opting for less BTUs.
+Depending on the product design, you might even save fuel by opting for fewer BTUs.
 For example, the Cuisinart Petite Gourmet has the lowest BTU output we tested, but it is very light, convenient, and grills foods evenly.
-The Solaire Everywhere infrared grill has amazing max power output but lacks close control for low-and-slow grilling.
+Conversely, the Solaire Everywhere infrared grill has amazing maximum power output but lacks close control for low-and-slow grilling.

-Burner Control is the most important of all the metrics tested.
-Inadequate burner control and varying temperature zones on the grilling surface can be inefficient and frustrating.
+Burner Control is one of the most important of all the metrics tested.
+Inadequate burner control or ability to manage temperature zones on the grilling surface can be inefficient and frustrating.
 Unfortunately, it can be challenging to predict what kind of burner control a grill will have without using it.
-You can go online and research whether or not the product you are contemplating purchasing runs hot or cool (most reviews will state whether it grills hot and evenly or not) and you can look for a couple of crucial things.
-The first thing is whether the grill contains more than one burner.
-Products with multiple burners are definitely easier to control.
-If you only need to heat up one side for a small amount of food to cook, you can.
-Also, you can have one side set to be hotter or cooler than the other for cooking different kinds of things, which is nice.
-Another thing to look for is covers that fit over the burners, which prevent grease from dripping directly onto the flames which can cause flare-ups and uneven temperature control.
+You can go online and research whether or not the product you are contemplating purchasing runs hot or cool (most reviews will state whether it grills hot and evenly or not) but keep your eye out for a couple of crucial factors.

 A thermometer is the best additional feature you can opt for.
 It is very convenient to know what temperature the grill is, especially for searing.
+But buyer-beware, these thermometers are not always accurate from model-to-model — it is best to arm yourself with a quality meat thermometer, or go the distance and invest in an infrared thermometer to elevate to pro-status.
 A hanging warming rack is a nice added feature, as well as side tables and hooks in the front for hanging your grilling tools.

 Most portable grills have a backup burner lighting chain system in case the automatic ignite starting mechanism were to go out.
 The idea is that if you go on a long camping excursion and the ignition starter were to go out, and you can't get to a hardware store, you can place a match or stick or piece of paper into the empty coiled end to place an increased amount of distance between your fingers and the burner when lighting.

 There are also some innovative products available on the market today.
-Check out the infrared only Solaire Everywhere and models with interchangeable cooking surfaces like the STOK Gridiron 1-Burner and Eureka Gonzo Grill.
+Check out the infrared only Solaire Everywhere and models with interchangeable cooking surfaces like the Eureka Gonzo Grill.

-Selecting the best portable grill for your purposes is difficult to ascertain.
-We hope that our step-by-step process and our comparative review will help you.
-First sort out how and where you will predominantly use your grill, and then use our guide to connect you with the best tool for your job.
+It can be difficult sorting through options to select the best portable grill for your purposes.
+We hope that our step-by-step selection process and comparative reviews will help guide you.
+Remember, first sort out how and where you will predominantly use your grill, and then use our guide to connect you with the best tool for your job.